-Michael Barton-Maynard - Policy Manager
+Michael Barton-Maynard - Technical Services Manager

 Joining Homes for Scotland in July 2013 as Policy Officer, Michael works closely with the Director of Policy & Operations on the research, development and promotion of Homes for Scotland's wide-ranging policy priorities.